uros-urosevic/ddex-presentation/PITCHME.md

 ## File Naming Conventions

-- The NewReleaseMessage shall be named as follows ReleaseId.Ext
+- The NewReleaseMessage shall be named as follows:
+- ReleaseId.Ext

 - Each Resource file shall be named as follows:
-	Label_ReleaseId_TechnicalResourceId_ResourceType_Hierarchy.Ext
+- Label_ReleaseId_TechnicalResourceId_ResourceType_Hierarchy.Ext

-- The FtpAcknowledgement shall be named as follows ACK_YYYYMMDDhhmmssnnn_ErnMessageId.Ext
+- The FtpAcknowledgement shall be named as follows:
+- ACK_YYYYMMDDhhmmssnnn_ErnMessageId.Ext

 Note: